Matoking/protontricks/README.md

 [Wanna see Protontricks in action?](https://asciinema.org/a/229323)

+# Troubleshooting

+For common issues and solutions, see [TROUBLESHOOTING.md](TROUBLESHOOTING.md).

 # Installation

 You can install Protontricks using an unofficial package or **pipx**. **pip** can also be used, but it is not recommended due to possible problems.

 **If you're using the Flatpak version of Steam**, follow the [Flatpak-specific installation instructions](https://github.com/flathub/com.valvesoftware.Steam.Utility.protontricks) instead.

+Unless you're using unofficial packages, **you may need to install Winetricks separately**.
+See the [installation instructions](https://github.com/Winetricks/winetricks#installing) for further details.

 ## Unofficial packages (recommended)